Skip to content

 • Russian Blue shedding habits

-• Physical characteristics and personality
+• physical characteristics and personality

-• The health and longevity of this breed
+• health and longevity of this breed

-• And much more!
+• and much more!

-Do Russian Blues Shed?
+Do Russian Blue Cats Shed?

 It’s time to breathe a sigh of relief: your Russian Blue won’t leave too much of a mess for you to clean up - at least when it comes to fur!
 These cats make great pets because they don’t shed much and require minimal grooming - just enough to keep their skin in peak health.